-Kohl's reports higher quarterly profit
+Kohl's tops profit estimates, raises earnings forecast

-May 22 (Reuters) - U.S. department store chain Kohl's Corp reported a 13.6 percent increase in quarterly profit on Tuesday, as efforts to cut back on discounts and maintain a leaner inventory paid off.
+May 22 (Reuters) - U.S. department store chain Kohl's Corp topped Wall Street estimates for quarterly profit on Tuesday, as efforts to cut back on discounts and maintain a leaner inventory paid off, helping the company to lift its annual profit forecast.

 Continue Reading Below

-Kohl's said net income rose to $75 million or 45 cents per share in the first quarter ended May 5, from $66 million or 39 cents per share a year earlier.
+Sales at Kohl's stores open for at least 12 months climbed 3.6 percent in the first quarter ended May 5, compared with the 2.7 percent increase expected by analysts on average, according to Thomson Reuters I/B/E/S.

-Sales at Kohl's stores open for at least 12 months climbed 3.6 percent, compared with the 2.7 percent increase expected by analysts on average, according to Thomson Reuters I/B/E/S.
+Net income rose 13.6 percent year-over-year to $75 million.
+Excluding one-time items, Kohl's earned 64 cents per share, topping analysts' estimates of 50 cents, according to Thomson Reuters I/B/E/S.

 (Reporting by Aishwarya Venugopal in Bengaluru; Editing by Sai Sachin Ravikumar)